PhilippW94/Kafka_POV/README.md

 * JDBC Source Connector
 * MongoDB Sink Connector

-The execution of this proof demonstrates how inserting data via SQL leads to data being loaded and stored MongoDB.
+The execution of this proof demonstrates how inserting data via SQL leads to data being loaded and stored into MongoDB.

 ---
 ## Setup

 __1. Configure AWS RDS instance__
+1. a
+2. a
+3. a
+4.

 __2. Install SQLDeveloper and load sample data__